Woman experiencing abdominal pain and spotting, illustrating symptoms of ectopic pregnancy

 What Causes an Ectopic Pregnancy?

-• Maybe you were born with an irregular shaped fallopian tube.
+• Being born with an irregularly shaped fallopian tube.

 symptoms experienced after abortion

-The symptoms of an ectopic pregnancy are similar to a normal pregnancy, though sometimes they may include:-
+The signs of ectopic pregnancy are similar to a normal pregnancy.
+And these may include:-

 • Nausea and vomiting